Skip to Main Content

 Do not limit these searches to Children's Collection, as many primary sources are in our larger collection.

-1. In Databases select “History, Primary Sources”, and check (i) to find a good one for your topic, check the years covered.
+1. In Databases select types: Primary Sources, and scroll to find a good one for your topic, check the years covered.

 1. Newspaper and Magazine articles - Historical Los Angeles Times 1881-,